How to Hike to Gold Strike Hot Springs Las Vegas

 Gold Strike Hot Springs is located on the Colorado River close to Hoover Dam.
 Although you can access it by kayaking up the river, most people access the hot springs via a 3-mile (6-mile round trip) hike.

-How to Gold Strike Hot Springs
+How to Hike Gold Strike Hot Springs

 Most people access the Hot Springs via the 6-mile round-trip hike.
 It makes it a full-day adventure with scrambling, canyons, waterfalls, and the option to hop in the river.